kosl/ihipp-examples/docs/week3.md

  (image S13)

  ## 1.2.E: Hello World 2.0
- We modify our excercise from the first week.
+ In this exercise you will create your first MPI program from the provided skeletons for C, Python and Fortran.

-### Goal:
+### Exercise

-Modify "Hello World" excercise so that
+Go to the exercise and modify the "Hello world" skeleton so that

-- every process writes its rank and the size of MPI_COMM_WORLD,
+1. every process writes its rank and the size of MPI_COMM_WORLD

-- only process ranked 0 in MPI_COMM_WORLD prints "hello world".
+2. only process ranked 0 in MPI_COMM_WORLD prints "hello world".

+Now run the program with 4 processes.

+Is it possible for the output of all MPI processes to be in the sequence of the ranks?
+Or is there no chance to guarantee this?

 ## 1.3.D:
 What do you observe when you run the program multiple times?